autopi-io/documentation/docs/cloud/fleet/overview.md

 Currently only available for customers which are using our SIM solution.

 :::tip
-Contact sales to get more information.
+Contact sales@autopi.io to get more information.
 :::